ibm-cloud-docs/vpc/api-change-log.md

 ### For all API version dates
 {: 20-november-2020-all-version-dates}

-**Datapath log forwarding with LogDNA** is now available for [IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancers#load-balancers).
+**Datapath log forwarding with {{site.data.keyword.la_full_notm}}** is now available for [IBM Cloud Application Load Balancer for VPC](/docs/vpc?topic=vpc-load-balancers#load-balancers).
 Data and health check logs are valuable for debugging, analysis, and maintenance purposes.
-With the datapath logging feature enabled, your load balancer forwards these logs to your account's [IBM Log Analysis with LogDNA](https://cloud.ibm.com/observe/logging){:external} dashboard.
+With the datapath logging feature enabled, your load balancer forwards these logs to your account's [IBM Log Analysis](https://cloud.ibm.com/observe/logging){:external} dashboard.

 View the `logging` property in the following API methods:

 * [List all load balancers](/apidocs/vpc#list-load-balancers) (`GET /load_balancers`)
 * [Retrieve a load balancer](/apidocs/vpc#get-load-balancer) (`GET /load_balancers/{id}`)

-For more information, see [Datapath log forwarding with LogDNA](/docs/vpc?topic=vpc-datapath-logging#datapath-logging).
+For more information, see [Datapath log forwarding with IBM Log Analysis](/docs/vpc?topic=vpc-datapath-logging#datapath-logging).

 ## 19 November 2020
 {: 19-november-2020}